Charles Miller (businessman): Awards and honors

 Miller received an honorary Master of Arts degree from Bucknell University in 1896.

 To recognize Miller's contributions to business and industry, in 1901 the government of France awarded him the Legion of Honor (Chevalier).

-Death and burial
+Death

 Miller remained active in his business and charitable interests almost until his death.
 He suffered a stroke in December, 1927 and remained in a coma for several days until his death on December 20.
 He was buried at Franklin Cemetery in Franklin.

 Family

-In 1863 Miller married Ann Adelaide Sibley (1846–1914), the sister of Joseph C. Sibley.
+In 1863 Miller married Ann Adelaide Sibley, the sister of Joseph C. Sibley.
 Their children included Adelaide Sibley Miller; Clarence A. Miller; Charles Joseph Sibley Miller; Henry S. Miller; Leroy S. Miller; Julius French Miller and Metta Evalina Miller.
 Charles Miller and his first wife later divorced, and in 1905 he married Emma Bulen.
 In 1910, the marital discord between Miller and his second wife was the subject of national headlines.
 Charles and Emma Miller later reconciled.
 The second Mrs. Miller died in Chicago in 1928.